-Q: When I was a baby, I was put on my stomach to sleep.
+Q: When my children were babies, I put them on their stomachs to sleep.
 Was that wrong?

-A: No. Your caregiver followed advice based on the evidence available at that time.
+A: No. You were following advice based on the evidence available at that time.
 Since then, research has shown that sleeping on the stomach increases the risk for SIDS, and that sleeping on the back carries the lowest risk of SIDS.
 That's why the latest recommendation is: "back is best."

-Q: Can I practice skin-to-skin care as soon as my baby is born?
+Q: Can my grandbaby's parents practice skin-toskin care as soon as the baby is born?